-Support for BWCs is not universal, however, and the broad support public support they enjoy masks challenges to and unintended consequences of BWCs that make the decision whether to implement a BWC program, and if so, how, more complicated than they first appear.
+Support for BWCs is far from universal, however.
+Critics of BWCs point to the scientific literature researching BWCs (which indicates that in reality, BWCs have little impact on either police or civilian behavior), the expansions of surveillance and intrusions upon privacy, the financial cost of BWCs and data storage and data suggesting that BWCs expand criminalization of marginalized populations.
+One high quality randomized controlled trial across 10 sites in 8 cities found that BWCs did not reduce use of force, but did significantly increase assaults against police officers.
+The public support they enjoy thus masks challenges to and unintended consequences of BWCs that make the decision whether to implement a BWC program, and if so, how, much more complicated than they first appear.
+Various segments of Madison, especially among some marginalized communities, are strongly opposed to BWC implementation, citing a variety of costs and detrimental effects.
 Our Committee worked hard to understand all of these potential benefits and potential harms.
 The picture that emerged is a complicated one.